East Massapequa, New York: Education

-East Massapequa is located within the boundaries of (and is thus served by) the Amityville Union Free School District, the Farmingdale Union Free School District, and the Massapequa Union Free School District.
-As such, children who reside within the hamlet and attend public schools go to school in one of these three districts, depending on where they live within East Massapequa.
+East Massapequa is served by the Amityville Union Free School District, the Farmingdale Union Free School District, and the Massapequa Union Free School District.
+Children who reside within the hamlet and attend public schools go to school in one of these three districts, depending on where they live within East Massapequa.

+Massapequa High School and Alfred G. Berner Middle School are both located within East Massapequa.